Azure/go-shuttle/README.md

 ```

 Notes:
 * RetryLater simply waits for the given duration before abanoning.
-So, if you using RetryLater you probably want to set WithSubscriptionDetails, especially maxDelivery as each call to RetryLater will up the delivery count by 1
+So, if you use RetryLater you probably want to set WithSubscriptionDetails, especially maxDelivery as each call to RetryLater will up the delivery count by 1
 * Undefined behavior if RetryLater is passed a duration that puts the message handling (time used in go-shuttle, client handler, and RetryLater combined) past the lock duration (which has a max of 5 minutes).

 #### Start Listening